 5) Current Installs by User

-The number of users which currently have the application installed on at least one active device.
+This is the number of users who currently have the application installed on at least one active device.

 This chart will most likely be very close to the numbers you see for the ‘current installs by device’ metric.
 If a user has installed your app on more than one device (‘current installs by device’ – ‘current installs by user’) you know that he or she really loves your app.